rafapastor/rickandmorty/back/README.md

 - `/rick-and-morty/characters/count` to get the total number of characters
 - `/rick-and-morty/characters/{id}` to get a specific character by id
 - `/rick-and-morty/characters/{ids}` to get a list of characters by ids

-## Contributing

-We welcome contributions to this project!
-Please feel free to open issues or pull requests.